 The Office of Student Financial Aid is open Monday through Friday 8:00 a.m. to 5:00 p.m. when the university is open for operations.
-Occasionally, office staff will be unavailable for training, but typically the
+Occasionally, office staff will be unavailable for training, but typically the reception area is still staffed and voicemail is available for phone calls during such periods.
+Emails are always accepted.
+Financial aid counselors see students on a walk-in basis Monday through Friday 9:00 a.m. to 5:00 p.m. except for Wednesdays when they see students 10:00 a.m. to 5:00 p.m.

-Additional Resources Contact Information Description financialaid.appstate.edu Appalachian State University Financial aid information fsaid.ed.gov A U.S. Department of Education FSA ID number for the student and parent to serve as the electronic signatures when completing the FAFSA on the nslds.ed.gov Track your Federal Stafford and Federal Perkins Loans You will need your U.S. Department of Education FSA ID number to access your loan data. usa.gov/financial-aid The Student Gateway to the U.S. Government studentaid.gov View the Federal Student Aid Home Page cfnc.org NC Scholarships and Grants studentaid.gov Complete your FAFSA or Renewal FAFSA on the Web or check on the status of your FAFSA on the Web Complete loan MPN, Loan Entrance, Exit Counseling, and all other loan requirements Apply for a Parent or Graduate PLUS loan View general Federal Student Financial Aid information FAFSA Hotline: 800-433-3243 Obtain general information about federal student aid programs.
-Assistance in completing the FAFSA.
-Information and technical assistance for FAFSA on the Web.
-1-800-621-3115 Get information about a defaulted loan
+Additional Resources Contact Information Description financialaid.appstate.edu Appalachian State University Financial aid information fsaid.ed.gov A U.S. Department of Education FSA ID number for the student and parent to serve as the electronic signatures when completing the FAFSA on the nslds.ed.gov Track your Federal Stafford and Federal Perkins Loans You will need your U.S. Department of Education FSA ID number to access your loan data. usa.gov/financial-aid The Student Gateway to the U.S. Government studentaid.gov View the Federal Student Aid Home Page cfnc.org NC Scholarships and Grants studentaid.gov Complete your FAFSA or Renewal FAFSA on the Web or check on the status of your FAFSA on the Web Complete loan MPN, Loan Entrance, Exit Counseling, Annual Student Loan Acknowledgment, and all other loan requirements Apply for a Parent or Graduate PLUS loan View general Federal Student Financial Aid information Track your Federal Direct ad Federal Perkins Loans as well as your Pell usage.
+(You will need your U.S. Department of Education FSA ID number to access your loan data.)